pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/vpc.md

 {{% /choosable %}}

-The `subnetSpecs` argument simply takes an array of subnet specifications.
+The `subnetSpecs` argument takes an array of subnet specifications.
 Each one can include this information:

 * `type`: A required type of subnet to create.
 There are three kinds available:
     * A `Public` subnet is one whose traffic is routed to an